-Unit 1: Analysis of a Major Literary Work in Historical/Cultural Context
+Unit 1: Analysis of a Major Literary Works in Historical/Cultural Context

-Of Mice and Men is the focus of this unit.
-Students apply their understanding of literary elements introduced earlier in the year to this full-length work.
-In particular, students consider the novel within its historical and cultural context, and they analyze how the author's choices shape each character's point of view and establish his or her unique identity and perspective.
-Relevant non-fiction pieces supplement students' study of this novel.
-Students may also analyze a speech from the text, and/or they may evaluate a film adaptation of the work.
+Students apply their understanding of literary elements introduced earlier in the year while reading To Kill a Mockingbird.
+In particular, students consider the novel within its historical and cultural context and through a literary lense.
+They will analyze how the author's choices shape each character's point of view and establish his or her unique identity and perspective.
+Relevant non-fiction pieces including Just Mercy by Bryan Stevenson will supplement students' study of the novel.
+Students may also analyze a speech from the text in this unit, and/or they may evaluate a film adaptation of the work.
 Throughout the study of the literature, students engage in informal writing (analytical journals, responses, impromptu pieces) to support their reading and discussion.